marktwh/missense_2024/approach_1_inefficient_RNG/README.md

 **canonical transcript data**

 The minimal data for processing are a .tsv with transcript identifiers and sequences.
 I'm using canonical transcripts so that genes with lots of transcripts aren't overrepresented in the downstream analysis.
 Biomart doesn't like you to download lots of sequence data at once so I used it to download a list of identifiers for canonical transcripts (as of GRCh38.p14).
-For the identifiers, I used ENSEMBL 'Transcript stable ID version's so that I can check that they match the transcriptome, and the AlphaMissense data later.
+For the identifiers, I used ENSEMBL 'Transcript stable ID version's so that I can check that they match the transcriptome, and the AlphaMissense data.

 I downloaded the current sequences for the whole transcriptome as a FASTA.
 To extract the sequence data, match the transcript IDs to the canonical list, and generate the .tsv I want, I used the following R code: